 “Background checking is the process of authenticating the information supplied to a potential employer by a job applicant in his or her resume, application, interviews, and references.
 In most application processes, lying about their background and credentials will keep the employer from hiring the applicant.”

-Validating degrees and skills before hiring anyone is the key to solving the problem in the long run.
-Once every organization makes it a point that verifying credentials is a part of their hiring process, people will make sure they get an authentic degree.
+Validating all information and claims before hiring anyone is the key to solving the problem in the long run.
+Once every organization makes it a point that verifying credentials is a part of their hiring process, people will make sure they get an authentic new hire.

 Since you are screening an individual for hiring purposes, you cannot simply run a search for a job candidate on the Internet.
 60% of employers conduct background checks during the hiring process.